pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 Where should you put this functionality?
 Ideally, this function would happen after the request but before the response.
 Express allows you to create functionality in the middle of requests and responses, and these functions are called `middleware`.

-To mount middleware functions in your Express app, you will use the Express function [`app.use()`](https://expressjs.com/en/guide/using-middleware.html), which is a function to set up middleware.
+To mount middleware functions in your Express app, you will use the Express function [`app.use()`](https://expressjs.com/en/guide/using-middleware.html).

 Since you always want to parse any incoming JSON data, you should put this function inside `app.js` after configuration but **BEFORE** the routes.
+Remember, the flow of the server when adding and designing your middleware and routes.

 ```js
 //app.js